yxwangOCR/01Project_Go_to_Space/README.md

 # Cloud Management front using React JS and Tailwind CSS

-This is a practice to the [Build a React JS Website with Tailwind CSS - Beginner Tutorial Learning Tailwind CSS](https://www.youtube.com/watch?v=TVQnhcVFTVs&t=1504s).
+This is a practice to [Build a React JS Website with Tailwind CSS - Beginner Tutorial Learning Tailwind CSS](https://www.youtube.com/watch?v=TVQnhcVFTVs&t=1504s).

 ### Built with